 I live in Cheltenham and conduct namings, weddings and funerals in and around Gloucestershire with occasional excursions further afield (including overseas weddings).

 I first found out about humanist ceremonies when I joined the British Humanist Association in 2005.
 I loved the concept and immediately felt that becoming a celebrant was something I would find both rewarding and enjoyable.
 I was absolutely right and couldn’t be any happier in my work.

 Whether its a large or small gathering, happy or sad, formal or more relaxed, my priority is to work with you to create a ceremony for you.
 Each occasion has such a distinctive feel: tt’s not just that the words spoken and components included (e.g. readings, music, symbolic actions) but the way this reflects the people or person at the centre of it.

-My writing style is typically quite straight-forward; you’re unlikely to get flowery prose unless you specifically request it!
-And I’m a big believer in sprinkling some well-placed humour and anecdotes into the script as it helps everyone to relax and makes the ceremony that much more intimate.
+My writing style is typically quite straightforward so you’re unlikely to get flowery prose unless you specifically request it.
+Similarly, I appreciate the value of laughter and so for namings and weddings I’m a big believer in sprinkling some well-placed humour throughout the script.

 Hannah was just wonderful – she carried out a beautiful and funny service… perfect balance.
 Everyone commented on how lovely and smiley she was!